-Anthony Joshua steps into the ring once more on 12th December to defend his IBF, WBA, WBO and IBO world heavyweight titles against Kubrat Pulev at the SSE Wembley Arena in London.
+Anthony Joshua steps into the ring once more on 25th September to defend his IBF, WBA, WBO and IBO world heavyweight titles against Oleksandr Usyk at the Tottenham Hotspur Stadium in London.

 Ahead of the bout, we take a look at Joshua’s key career stats and figures.

 Name: Anthony ‘AJ’ Joshua